-The Annual Security Report is available at the Toms River and Stafford Township (SEC) campuses.
-The report is also published online in the Campus Security section of Ocean County College's website at www.ocean.edu.
-Paper copies are available at the Ocean County College DCSS, located in Building #30 in Parking Lot #1, or call 732-255-0451.
+The Annual Security Report is available at the Toms River and Manahawkin Township campuses.
+The report is also published online in the Campus Safety section of Ocean County College's website at www.ocean.edu.
+Printed copies are available at the Ocean County College DCSS headquarters, located in Building #30 in Parking Lot #1, or call 732-255-0451.